abhijitroynits/InternetThroughputLogger/README.md

   $speedtest-cli --simple
 ```
 is run and the required (non-verbose) outputs are stored in a log file.

+Also, the time taken to perform the ping(often in milliseconds) can't be ignored in the overall scheme of things.
+Thus, adding delay to the processing loop.

 The output of the above command looks like:
 ```